ChemaKing13/1.Upgraded-Webpage/README.md

 ## Description

 -This project helped me apply some of the knowledge seen in the first week of the bootcamp.
 I started this proyect because I thinkh the best way to earn new knowledge its to aplly it into something usefull.
 This proyect has a readable code, that makes that anybody can read it, it includes semantic HTML elements as well as CSS.
-Everything in this proyect works,son it is 100% debugged.
+Everything in this proyect works,so it is 100% debugged.

 ## Credits